google-deepmind/alphastar/README.md

 [DeepMind](http://deepmind.com) that provides the tools to train an agent to master StarCraft II offered by [Blizzard Entertainment](http://blizzard.com).

+Regarding research efforts, there are two main milestones that can relate with this open source release.
+The first one, Paper published at Nature and Neurips 2019, presents an **online learning** - learning through interaction with an evironment- type of scenario: however, there are concepts not covered in this release, such as the multi-agent league.

+The second research effort, AlphaStar Unpluggued, focus in offline reinforcement learning -learning through data-.
+The results overpass the published Nature paper release.
+It is based in a set of agents in the offline setting and offline setting with online learning.

+This release allows you to reproduce all the offline settings and sets the benchmark for the online setting.

 As part of our open-sourcing efforts to drive more research interest around StarCraft II, we provide the following key offerings with this package: